pypa/setuptools/docs/userguide/quickstart.rst

         setup.cfg
         mypackage/__init__.py

-Then, you need an installer, such as `pep517 <https://pypi.org/project/pep517/>`_ which you can obtain via ``pip install pep517``.
+Then, you need an installer, such as :std:doc:`PyPA build <pypa-build:index>` which you can obtain via ``pip install build``.
 After downloading it, invoke the installer::

-    python -m pep517.build .
+    python -m build

 You now have your distribution ready (e.g. a ``tar.gz`` file and a ``.whl`` file in the ``dist`` directory), which you can upload to PyPI!